Pokemon Trainer cards may be a viable cardboard investment, but what should you be looking at, and why?

-We’ve come up with a list containing 10 of the very best Pokémon Trainer cards that are available on the market right now, from a selection of both modern and vintage sets to choose from.
+We’ve come up with a list containing 10 of the best Pokémon Trainer cards on the market right now.
+There’s a selection of both modern and vintage sets to choose from.

 The Best Pokémon Trainer Cards